Khan Kluay

-Khan Kluay is directed by Kompin Kemgumnird, an animator who had worked on Disney films such as Snow White and the Seven Dwarfs, Dumbo, The Lion King, Atlantis: The Lost Empire and Tarzan and Blue Sky Studios' Ice Age.
+Khan Kluay is directed by Kompin Kemgumnird, an animator who had worked on Disney films such as Atlantis: The Lost Empire and Tarzan and Blue Sky Studios' Ice Age.
 Produced by Kantana Animation, it was the first Thai 3D animated feature film and the first Thai animated feature film released since The Adventure of Sudsakorn, a 1979 cel-animated film by Payut Ngaokrachang.
 The film's sequel, Khan Kluay 2, is about Khan Kluay's two elephant children, another attack by the Hanthawaddy, and the choice between living with his wife or fighting the Burmese.
 An animated television series, The Adventures of Khan Kluay, was produced by Kantana Animation Studio and broadcast on BBTV Channel 7.